jrasmusson/ios-starter-kit/basics/UITextField/UITextField.md

 ![Dismiss keyboard](https://github.com/jrasmusson/ios-starter-kit/blob/master/basics/UITextField/images/dismissing-keyboard.gif)

-With the `UITextField` you get the keyboard for free by tapping on it.
-Two ways to dismiss the keyboard are by calling `resignFirstResponder` directly on the `UITextField`.
-Or you can create a tap gesture, tap anywhere in the view, and give up the first responder from there.
+`UITextField` gives you a give board for free.
+Two dismiss the keyboard when the user is done with it, call `resignFirstResponder` directly on the `UITextField` as shown below in func `buttonPressed`.

-The most direct way to give up the keyboard is to call `textField.resignFirstResponder()`.
-But if you don't have a reference to the `UITextField` and you are somewhere else in your view, you can also call `view.endEditing(true)` which will scan the entire view hierarchy until it finds a firstResponder and then dismiss it from there.

-Here is a simple example showing both techniques.

 ```swift
 //